statespacedev/starid/data/README.md

 ## note

-V/77 Skymap Star Catalog - Version 3.7 (Slater+ 1992), Skymap, Revision 3 - Update 1 (version 3.7), Slater M., and Hashmall J., NASA/Goddard Space Flight Center Document 554-FDD-89/001R3UD1 (1992)
+V/77 skymap Star Catalog - Version 3.7 (Slater+ 1992), skymap, Revision 3 - Update 1 (version 3.7), Slater M., and Hashmall J., NASA/Goddard Space Flight Center Document 554-FDD-89/001R3UD1 (1992)

 The SKYMAP system was developed to provide an accurate and complete catalog of all stars with blue or visual magnitudes brighter than 9.0 for use by attitude determination programs.
 The catalog contains approximately 248560 stars.
 Because for this use, completeness is more important than high accuracy, many quantities are little more than good guesses.
 The catalog contains data for the following four purposes: